vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 };
 ```

-The custom query function always has in the arguments the default query and default variables and must return the query and its variavles as well.
+The custom query function always has in the arguments the default query and default variables and must return the query and its variables as well.
 In the body you can do anything you want with those parameters - you can override them or even change to the new ones.